kristian4res/ucwd-solstice/README.md

 # Solstice
-Solstice is an online travel booking platform, built using React, React-Router, TailwindCSS and Firebase.
+Solstice is a mock online travel booking platform, built using React (via CRA), React-Router, TailwindCSS and Firebase.

 ### Built With
   - [React](https://reactjs.org/)